-During the first year of the COVID-19 pandemic, almost half of Native American and Alaska Native survey respondents reported experiencing food insecurity, according to Reimagining Hunger Responses in Times of Crisis: Insights from Case Examples and a Survey of Native Communities' Food Access During COVID-19, a report released by the Native American Agriculture Fund (NAAF), the Food Research & Action Center (FRAC), and the Indigenous Food and Agriculture Initiative (IFAI) at the University of Arkansas.
+Far too many Native American households experience food insecurity and food access challenges.
+Almost half of Native American and Alaska Native survey respondents reported experiencing food insecurity during the COVID-19 pandemic, according to Reimagining Hunger Responses in Times of Crisis: Insights from Case Examples and a Survey of Native Communities' Food Access During COVID-19, a report released by the Native American Agriculture Fund (NAAF), the Food Research & Action Center (FRAC), and the Indigenous Food and Agriculture Initiative (IFAI) at the University of Arkansas.
 The study showed the importance of Tribal leadership, Native American agriculture, and food programs.
-There are a range of recommendations that should be central to the White House conference discussion and recommendations including the following:
+There are a range of recommendations that should be central to the White House conference discussion and recommendations including the following.

-- Support a robust Food Distribution Program on Indian Reservations (FDPIR) program with parity to other programs to help ensure equitable, adequate food access. - Recognize Tribal sovereignty in administering federal nutrition programs. - Mandate and fund food security data collection and reporting for American Indian and Alaska Native peoples in the annual Current Population Survey Food Security Supplement and other government surveys. - Support a localized, Native-led food system through support for Native farmers and ranchers as well as expansion of native-grown and culturally relevant food procurement options in the federal nutrition programs.
+- Support a robust Food Distribution Program on Indian Reservations (FDPIR) program with parity to other programs to help ensure equitable, adequate food access. - Recognize Tribal sovereignty in administering Federal Nutrition Programs. - Mandate and fund food security data collection and reporting for American Indian and Alaska Native peoples in the annual Current Population Survey Food Security Supplement and other government surveys.